I’m a wife.

 I’ve gone from introducing Alex as my friend, to my boyfriend, to my fiancé, to my husband.
 It rolls comfortably off the tongue and still shocks me even as I say it.

-Seester and I used to say: “What is husband doing?”
+Jackie and I used to say: “What is husband doing?”
 We knew that the man referred to belonged to her.
-But on our trip there last month (see Burt blog), we both tripped up saying that because, who were we talking about?
+But on our trip there last month, we both tripped up saying that because, who were we talking about?

 But for those who’ve known me, I frequently shook my head as women talked about diamonds and said: Eh, not really my thing.